lubnaonline228/Hotels-and-properties-in-bangladesh/README.md

 ## Problem Statement
 The goal of this project is to gather information about hotels and properties of Bangladesh listed in the [Booking.com website](https://www.booking.com/searchresults.html?ss=Bangladesh&ssne=Bangladesh&ssne_untouched=Bangladesh&aid=304142&lang=en-us&sb=1&src_elem=sb&src=searchresults&dest_id=18&dest_type=country&ltfd=5%3A1%3A11-2023_12-2023_1-2024%3A1%3A&group_adults=2&no_rooms=1&group_children=0)

+Here are the questions that I considered:

+1. Which 3 cities have the most hotels and properties listed on Booking.com?
+2. Is there a correlation between rating and the average price of hotels?
+3. Which city has the most expensive 4-star hotels?
+4. Are there any 5-star hotels in Rajshahi?
+What is the average price of a 4-star hotel in Rajshahi?
+5. Which 3 cities have the highest rating on Booking.com?
+6. In which cities can I find 4-star hotels in the price range of BDT 3,000 to 5,000?

 ## Data Scraping

 The code for the scraper is in [this link](https://github.com/lubnaonline228/hotels_and_properties_in_bd/blob/main/scraper_for_properties_in_bangladesh.py).